astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/2_examples.rst

 Examples
 --------
+:name: sec-examples

 As the saying goes: Pictures are worth a thousand words.
 The purpose of the ScopeSim ecosystem is to simulate data from astronomical instruments.
 This section will illustrate how this is done with very few lines of python code for three common science cases.
+It is the authors' hope that the code snippets provided are readable by the intended audience of this paper.
+It this is in fact not the case, the authors refer the reader to the scopesim online documentation.

 Example 1: Extended source imaging
 ++++++++++++++++++++++++++++++++++

 .. figure:: ../images/combined_1_2.png
+    :name: fig-combined_1_2
+    :scale: 90 %

     Left: A simulated 1 second observation in the Ks filter of a spiral galaxy similar to NGC1231L using HAWKI at the VLT
     Right: A simulated 1 hour observation in the Ks filter of a dense 3000 Msun star cluster in the Large Magellanic Cloud using MICADO at the ELT.